 Updating a primary key is possible in Postgres, but there are issues in both Postgres and PGD.

 A simple schema provides an example that explains:

 Updating the Primary Key column is possible, so this SQL succeeds:

-So for Postgres applications that update primary keys, be careful to avoid runtime errors, even without BDR.
+So for Postgres applications that update primary keys, be careful to avoid runtime errors, even without PGD.

-With BDR, the situation becomes more complex if UPDATEs are allowed from multiple locations at same time.
+With PGD, the situation becomes more complex if UPDATE operations are allowed from multiple locations at same time.

 Executing these two changes concurrently works: